Talia and the Very YUM Kippur

 Author: Linda Elovitz Marshall

-Linda Elovitz Marshall is an award-winning author of almost thirty books for children.
-Linda’s Jewish-themed books include Talia and the Rude Vegetables, Talia and the Very YUM Kippur, Talia and the Haman-Tushies, and The Mexican Dreidel.
-Her work has been translated into almost a dozen languages and adapted for dance, theater, and radio.
+Award-winning author of almost 30 picture books, Linda Elovitz Marshall studied cultural anthropology, taught early childhood education, raised four children and a small flock of sheep, pursued a Ph.D. in anthropology, and owned and operated an indie bookstore prior to writing for children.
+Her Jewish-themed books include Talia and the Rude Vegetables, Talia and the Very YUM Kippur, Talia and the Haman-Tushies, The Mexican Dreidel (with Ilan Stavans), THE POLIO PIONEER: Dr. Jonas Salk and the Polio Vaccine, GOOD NIGHT, WIND, and BRAVE VOLODYMYR: The Story of Volodymyr Zelensky and the Fight for Ukraine.
+Her work has been translated into almost a dozen languages and has been adapted for dance, theater, and radio.
 She lives in the Adirondack Mountains of New York State and in New York City.

 Illustrator: Francesca Assirelli